WHao-0923/Amazon-clone/README.md

-# Youtube-clone
+# Amazon-clone
-Create a website that has similar functionalities as Youtube
+Create a website that has similar functionalities as Amazon